NicolasMeseguer/pcgcn/README.md

 Partition Centric Graph Convolutional Networks in PyTorch, PCGCN
 ====

-PyTorch implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1] and Partition Centric Processing (PCGCN) for Accelerating Graph Convolutional Network [3].
+PyTorch implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1] and Partition Centric Processing (PCGCN) for Accelerating Graph Convolutional Network [3] using METIS [4] as the partitioning algorithm.

 For a high-level introduction to GCNs, see: